Iamyashsiwach/ATS-Friendly-Resume/ReadMe.md

 2. Open the main.tex file in a LaTeX editor or Overleaf.
 3. Make any desired modifications to the content, formatting, or styling.
 4. Compile the document to generate the PDF resume.

-## Contributions

-Contributions, suggestions, and feedback are welcome!
-If you notice any errors or have ideas for improvements, please feel free to submit a pull request or open an issue.

 ## Contact